martyromero/martyromero.github.io/_posts/2020-11-28-this-is-how-i-feel.md

 **This is all I have**
 1. My mother believes that I am being manipulated by my wife to destroy her
-2. My wife makes me feel like an asshole to tolerate*
+2. My wife makes me feel like an asshole to be tolerated*

 I feel so alone, lonely (those two are different), sad, and defeated.
 The worst part is the facade that I have to put on in front of everyone.
 I am tired.